 Before determining which brush is best for your dog’s coat, we must first determine the type of coat.

-- Short Coated Dogs – anything with a short, coarse coat that can be either single or double coated.
+Short-coated dogs – anything with a short, coarse coat that can be either single or double-coated.
 Some examples include Labrador Retrievers, Bully Breeds, Chihuahuas, Huskies, Pugs, Rottweilers, Hounds, and of course, Korean Jindos.

-- Double Coated Medium to Long Hair – anything with a seasonal type shed that needs to be addressed.
-Some examples include: Australian Shepherds, Corgis, Golden Retrievers, and German Shepherds.
+Double-coated medium to long hair – anything with a seasonal type shed that needs to be addressed.
+Some examples include Australian Shepherds, Corgis, Golden Retrievers, and German Shepherds.

-- Curly Coated Dogs – Some examples include: Poodles, Portuguese Water Dogs, Bichons, and Doodles.
+Curly-coated dogs – Some examples include: Poodles, Portuguese Water Dogs, Bichons, and Doodles.

-- Wire Coated Dogs – Anything with a coarse, bristly, “wiry” coat.
-Some examples include many terrier breeds (Ie: Jack Russel Terriers, Airedale Terriers, etc), German Wirehaired Pointers, and Irish Wolfhounds.
+Wire-coated dogs – Anything with a coarse, bristly, “wiry” coat.
+Some examples include many terrier breeds (i.e.: Jack Russel Terriers, Airedale Terriers, etc.), German Wirehaired Pointers, and Irish Wolfhounds.

-- Thick and Long Coats – Some examples include: Newfoundland dogs, Great Pyrenees, and Bernese Mountain dogs.
+Thick and long coats – Some examples include: Newfoundland dogs, Great Pyrenees, and Bernese Mountain dogs.

-Types of Brushes and Best Uses:
+Types of Brushes and Best Uses

-Furminator“: Is designed with a metal edged comb with densely positioned “teeth”.
+Furminator: It is designed with a metal-edged comb with densely positioned “teeth”.
 The brush reaches beneath the top coat to gently remove any loose undercoat hair.

-Best used for: Short coated, medium-long double coated, wire coated, and think & long coated dogs.
+Best used for Short-coated, medium-long double-coated, wire-coated, and think & long-coated dogs.

 Deshedding blade/loop: A metal piece with a serrated edge bent into a loop and held together with a handle.
-Often times, the edge is double sided, offering a “coarse” and “fine” edge on each side.
+Oftentimes, the edge is double-sided, offering a “coarse” and “fine” edge on each side.
 It works to remove loose hair and dirt from your dog’s coat.

-Best used for: short coated and wire coated dogs.
+Best used for short-coated and wire-coated dogs.

 Curry Brush or “Zoom Groom”: A handheld brush made of rubber, and consisting of rubber bristles.
-The bristles can vary in shape, from pointed to rounded, and works to remove dead and loose hair.
+The bristles can vary in shape, from pointed to rounded, and work to remove dead and loose hair.
 It also works great for bath time when lathering or conditioning.

-Best used for: short coated dogs.
+Best used for short-coated dogs.

 Grooming Glove: Much the same as a curry brush, but with shorter bristles.
 As the name suggests, it is designed to be worn as a glove.
 Also great for bath time for lathering and conditioning.

-Best used for: short coated dogs.
+Best used for short-coated dogs.

-Slicker Brush: Made with fine, wire pines often fashioned in a “L” shape.
+Slicker Brush: Made with fine, wire pines often fashioned in an “L” shape.
 In addition to removing loose hairs, slicker brushes are particularly useful in removing knots, tangles, and mats in your dog’s coat.

-Best used for: medium-long double coated, curly, drop & silky, and think & long coats.
+Best used for medium-long double coated, curly, drop & silky, and think & long coats.

-Best used for: medium-long double coated, curly, wired, drop & silky, and thick & long coats.
+Best used for medium-long double coated, curly, wired, drop & silky, and thick & long coats.

-Dematting Comb: A comb with curved metal, sharp edged teeth.
-It is designed to cut through knots and tangles, and prevent matting.
+Dematting Comb: A comb with curved metal, sharp-edged teeth.
+It is designed to cut through knots and tangles and prevent matting.

-Best used for: medium-long double coated, and thick & long coats.
+Best used for medium-long double-coated and thick & long coats.

 Deshedding/Undercoat Rake: A comb with a single (sometimes double) line of coarse metal prongs pointing upright.
 It is designed to get deep into the undercoat and loosen the hair.

-Best used for: medium-long double coated, and thick & long coats.
+Best used for medium-long double-coated and thick & long coats.

 Pin Brush: Closely resembles a human hair brush.
 They are typically oval in shape and have pins made of metal or plastic.
-Like the slicker brush and metal comb, they help remove knots, tangles, and mats, and are also effective in fluffing up your dog’s coat.
+Like the slicker brush and metal comb, they help remove knots, tangles, and mats and are also effective in fluffing up your dog’s coat.

-Best used for: curly, and drop & silky coats.
+Best used for curly, and drop & silky coats.

-Other Helpful Grooming Tips:
+Other Helpful Grooming Tips

 - To avoid tangles, mats, and knows, make sure to brush before and after going swimming, or having a bath.
-Also do not allow your dog to rub against walls and other surfaces when wet.
+Also, do not allow your dog to rub against walls and other surfaces when wet.
 Friction causes mats!
 If your dog has any matting, DO NOT BATHE.
 Water will only make the knots tighter.

 - Blow dry after a swim or bath, and avoid air drying.

-- Pay close attention to high friction areas such as the back end, behind the ears, and armpit areas and ensure they are brushed thoroughly.
+- Pay close attention to high friction areas such as the back end, behind the ears, and armpit areas, and ensure they are brushed thoroughly.

 - Good quality products such as shampoo, conditioner, and detangling spray are a must.